 New York State has a low tax rate at just 4%.
 However, each county or city in the state adds its own sales tax.
 There is also a transit tax that some counties include in their sales tax.
 The result is that you can expect to pay between 7% and 8.875% sales tax in New York.
 New York City has the state’s highest tax rates at 8.875%.
 Common goods that are exempt from sales tax include groceries and clothing or footwear that cost less than $110.
 New York City has its own rules, though.
 It charges a sales tax on some services that the state doesn’t tax.

-- Taxes are a complex subject.
-If you don’t know how much you will owe in taxes, it can be hard to see if you’re tracking for your goals.
-If this sounds like you, you may want to look for a financial advisor.
-A financial advisor can help you get a comprehensive picture of your money.
-An advisor can also help you create an outline of the steps you need to take in order to realize your goals.
-A matching tool like SmartAsset’s SmartAdvisor can help you find a person to work with to meet your needs.
+If you have any tax-related questions, don’t hesitate to talk to an accountant or a financial advisor who specializes in taxes.
+A matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
 First you answer a series of questions about your situation and your goals.
-Then the program narrows down thousands of advisors to three fiduciaries who meet your needs.
+Then the program narrows down thousands of financial professionals to up to three advisors who meet your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while doing much of the hard work for you.

 Photo credit: ©iStock.com/Xesai, ©iStock.com/Predrag Vuckovic, ©iStock.com/LarsZahnerPhotography